BradyBolt/bacnetdoc/README.md

 More specifically, BACnet is merely a protocol.
-There is a [bible](https://www.techstreet.com/standards/ashrae-135-1-2019?product_id=2082781) that comes out with new editions (with a [traditional guide](http://www.momentumpress.net/books/bacnet-global-standard-building-automation-and-control-networks) to go with it).
+There is a [bible](https://www.techstreet.com/standards/ashrae-135-1-2019?product_id=2082781) that comes out with new editions (with a [official guide](http://www.momentumpress.net/books/bacnet-global-standard-building-automation-and-control-networks) to go with it).